-Madison is a relatively large city located in the state of Wisconsin.
-With a population of 248,951 people and 61 constituent neighborhoods, Madison is the second largest community in Wisconsin.
+Madison is a large city located in the state of Wisconsin.
+With a population of 269,196 people and 69 constituent neighborhoods, Madison is the second largest community in Wisconsin.

 Madison real estate is some of the most expensive in Wisconsin, although Madison house values don't compare to the most expensive real estate in the U.S.

-Madison is a decidedly white-collar city, with fully 88.98% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Madison is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Madison who work in office and administrative support (12.25%), teaching (10.58%), and management occupations (10.11%).
+Madison is a decidedly white-collar city, with fully 87.49% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Madison is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Madison who work in management occupations (10.56%), teaching (10.23%), and office and administrative support (9.40%).

 Also of interest is that Madison has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 8.11% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.